Adventitious Adventuring. Occurring in an abnormal or unusual position, such as a root.

 Striated With these linear markings.

 Sulcus The furrow or grove above the node in many bamboos.
+The Phyllostachys genus in particular.
 Occurs on culms and branches.

 Sulphureous Sulphur coloured i.e. yellow or deep golden.